A QES carries the same legal weight as a handwritten signature across the EU, Switzerland, and UAE. Here is what that means for your documents.

 Simple Electronic Signature (SES): A waved hand at the entrance.
 Your scanned signature image, a checkbox, or a name typed into a field.
 No verification of your identity.
 No cryptographic protection.
 If someone disputes the document, there is very little you can prove about who signed it or when.

+Under Art.
+5 ZertES, a qualified electronic signature has the legal effect of a handwritten signature.
 Swisscom Trust Services is a BAKOM-accredited ZDA.
 A signature or timestamp issued through Swisscom carries full ZertES legal status before Swiss courts and regulatory authorities.

-For cross-border transactions in the European Union, the relevant framework is eIDAS β Regulation (EU) No 910/2014.
+For cross-border transactions in the European Union, the relevant framework is eIDAS, Regulation (EU) No 910/2014.

 1. Upload your document.
 Any file format.
-Nothing leaves your control β only the cryptographic hash is processed.
+Nothing leaves your control.
+Only the cryptographic hash is processed.

 2. The hash is timestamped by Swisscom.
 Swiss Trust Layer submits the hash to Swisscom Trust Services, which applies a qualified timestamp meeting both ZertES and eIDAS standards.